FAQ

 How long does it take for Symflower to generate tests?

-Test template generation usually only takes an instant, with test template creation for a whole file or repository generally not taking longer than a few seconds.
+Smart test template generation usually only takes an instant, with test template creation for a whole file or repository generally not taking longer than a few seconds.

-Since Generating test suites (BETA) requires thorough code analysis, it can take from a few seconds to minutes (or even more if you want to generate them for a whole repository) depending on the complexity of the analyzed code.
+Since Generating test suites via symbolic execution requires thorough code analysis, it can take from a few seconds to minutes (or even more if you want to generate them for a whole repository) depending on the complexity of the analyzed code.
+Note that you can configure Symflower's settings to maximize the analysis time per method, ensuring that processes taking too long will be timed out.

-Does Symflower use Artificial Intelligence to generate source code?
+Does Symflower use LLMs to generate tests?

 What are Symflower's limitations?

-As of April 2024, Symflower works for Java, Spring, and Spring Boot applications (available for Java versions 1-17 and partly version 18-21).
+Symflower's Generate test via symbolic execution feature currently supports Java, Spring, and Spring Boot applications (available for Java versions 1-17 and partly version 18-21).
 The tool doesn't currently support external dependencies or the full standard library, so it may not produce complete test suites for methods relying on either of these.
 We're constantly working to improve Symflower's test generation engine to make it useful in more and more scenarios.
 Have any suggestions or issues that you think should be fixed?
 Submit an issue or send us a message!

 What build tools does Symflower support?